 Dr. Naftali's second book, Children in China (China Today series, Polity Press, 2016), provides an extensive overview of the momentous changes that have taken place in the lives of both rural and urban Chinese children since the launch of economic reforms in 1978.
 Covering schooling, consumption, identity formation processes, family and peer relations among other aspects of children’s lives, the book explores the rise of new ideas of child-care, child-vulnerability and child-agency; the impact of the One-Child Policy; and the emergence of Chinese children as independent consumers in the new market economy.

 Dr. Naftali's current research draws on qualitative fieldwork to explore the interface between education, militarization, national identity, and new class formations in urban and rural China.
 A second project explores "gender equality education" programs in Chinese schools and the construction of gender consciousness among contemporary Chinese youth.
 Another ongoing project examines recent developments in legal education in PRC schools.

 Dr. Naftali welcomes enquiries from prospective MA and doctoral students interested in topics including:

 - Anthropology of contemporary China

-- Anthropology of gender and the family in the PRC (1949 to present)
+- Anthropology of gender and sexuality in the PRC

 - State-society relations in contemporary China